-Bosnia and Herzegovina: Bosanski Brod refinery gasification7.
-August 2020. / SEE Energy News
+Bosnia and Herzegovina: Bosanski Brod refinery gasification, SEE Energy News

 Oil refinery in Bosanski Brod is out of operation since January 2019 and it is expected to restart production in mid-2020.
 The construction and installation works of the internal gas pipeline system within Bosanski Brod oil refinery intended for the distribution and supply of the refinery’s boiler room with natural gas have been completely completed.